-The 2020 National Multistate Tax Symposium has been added to Bookmarks.
+The 2020 National Multistate Tax Symposium has been saved

 The 2020 National Multistate Tax Symposium

 Presented by Deloitte Tax LLP in collaboration with the Tax Section of the Florida Bar, the Symposium was held on January 29–31, 2020 at Disney’s Grand Floridian Resort & Spa, Lake Buena Vista, Florida.

 Mastering the art (and articulation) of state tax: Distilling the complex

 Now in its 16th year, this year’s Symposium delved into the practical tax technical implications of our new age of Multistate taxation—but with emphasis on how an organization’s state tax leaders may deliver greater value to their business partners by distilling the complex for greater impact in the C-suite while aligning with your business’s priorities.
 The value-driven forum offered businesses the opportunity to hear from and interact with leading practitioners, industry peers, and colleagues from across the country.

 - Navigating the maze of ongoing state tax base and apportionment factor representation complexities post-TCJA, and how your state tax team may “simplify the complex” and articulate the nuance of underlying multistate principles, potential opportunities and issues